Information for newly admitted students

 Leganto integrates copyright fair-dealing assessment, library acquisitions, access to Omni resources (including articles and videos), external links, and uploaded files allowing you to take care of all your course-related library requests in one place.
 Leganto can replace or augment Blackboard for providing readings and allows the library to facilitate reliable access for students across courses.
 For further information: Leganto

-The Trent Graduate Student Association (TGSA), the student-run organization representing the close to 800 graduate students at Trent.
+The Trent Graduate Student Association (TGSA), the student-run organization represents just over 800 graduate students at Trent.
 The GSA promotes, advocates and represents our members’ academic, political, social and cultural interests.
-Representatives of the organization will be participating in both our Aug 5 and Aug 26 sessions providing students an opportunity to meet and interact with them as well as learn more about the many social events they have planned in August.

 There are all kinds of things to learn and understand when it comes to finances as a graduate student - from scholarships to funding to OSAP, we know you will have questions and we are here to help.
-Review the links posted below and if you have any questions, feel free to drop in.
+Review the links posted below and if you have any questions, feel free to email us.

 Traill offers Trent University students a welcoming space to study, or relax, in the university college tradition.
 Named after nineteenth-century author and naturalist Catharine Parr Traill, the College has forged a unique identity as Trent’s downtown location.
 Home to the Canadian Studies, Cultural Studies, English and History graduate programs as well as a number of undergraduate programs and the continuing Education program.